mapldx/fdd-foxtail/README.md

 1. As a springboard, data from `hackathon-contributions-dataset_v2.csv` is utilized.
 In the R code, it is hereby referred to as `data.csv`.
 This can be retrieved from https://drive.google.com/drive/folders/17OdrV7SA0I56aDMwqxB6jMwoY3tjSf5w.

 For our purposes, the data is cleaned and subset into transactions made on the `eth_std` chain.
-5 random transactions, due to respective API limits, are then selected.
+5 random transactions are then selected.
+Both of these are due to respective resources (e.g. API) limitations.

 For reproducibility purposes, a random seed of `1210` is specified.
 This seed can be iterated over and changed to produce larger subsets of more variability.